Public Housing Revitalization

 Improving Housing Accessibility

-Because most public housing was built in the 1960s and 1970s, its construction predates the Americans with Disabilities Act.
-To meet modern needs and standards, KCHA has converted many standard units to be fully accessible.
-Built to Uniform Federal Accessibility Standards (UFAS), they feature modifications to:
+Because much public housing was built in the 1960s and 1970s, its construction predates the Americans with Disabilities Act.
+To meet modern needs and standards, KCHA has converted many standard units to be fully accessible and built to Uniform Federal Accessibility Standards (UFAS).
+These changes allow people with disabilities and seniors to live comfortably and independently in their own home.

 Enhancing Curb Appeal